ry-Rahul/Book-Record-Management/README.md

 Standard (6 months)
 Premium (12 months)

+Note: Date will be in format of mm/dd/yyyy

 if the subscription date is 21/06/23 and subscription type is standard the value till date will be 21/12/23